 Hello, and welcome to my website.
-I wish I could invite you into my kitchen for a cup of tea, introduce you to my golden retriever, Buddy, and chat about books.
+I wish I could invite you into my kitchen for a cup of tea, introduce you to my goldendoodle, Harley, and chat about books.
 Failing that, this website is an attempt to share my books, my writing journey, and the story behind the stories.

 I love history and family backgrounds, which prompted the research and writing of The Art of Rebellion.
 It’s set in Paris in 1900, in the middle of La Belle Époque – the Beautiful Era.
 The main character, Gabrielle, was inspired by my grandmother Carmen Gabrielle, who was French.
 I’ve included lots of photos of Paris, some maps of what Paris was like back in 1900, and even a suggested itinerary if you want to trace my character’s journey through the City of Lights.
 The book was on Calgary’s Bestseller List for 4 weeks and has had tremendous reviews – check them out under News and Reviews.

 I also love parties – and my book launch for The Art of Rebellion was no exception.
 With 91 guests, we sold out our stock of books, ate fabulous food and celebrated the “village” that supported me in writing, publishing and launching my first novel.
 See my Blog for photos and details about the launch.

 My second novel, Dirt Warriors, was inspired by my childhood growing up on a prairie farm.
 You couldn’t find a more social, adorable and playful prairie animal than the prairie dog.
 In coming weeks I’ll include photos and information and links to other websites about these amazing creatures and their habitats.
 The personalities of the two main characters – Notch and Churry – are taken from my two awesome (now adult) children.